aragonzkresearch/blog/blogo-input/posts/weil-projective.md

 Our second **[Maths Seminar note](https://github.com/aragonzkresearch/blog/blob/main/pdf/weil-projective.pdf)** gives a detailed proof of the Weil reciprocity on the projective line.

+## Motivation

+The Weil reciprocity for rational functions over elliptic curves is a crucial building block in the construction of elliptic curve pairings.
+The Weil reciprocity is in fact a general property of algebraic curves on algebraically closed fields.
+As mentioned in our Math Seminar Notes:

+*The proof of Weil reciprocity for Elliptic curves is carried out in two stages.
+In the first stage, one proves Weil reciprocity for the projective line (...)
+In the second stage, one uses a formal argument for projective curves to "transfer" the proof from the projective line to a general Elliptic curve.*

+While the second stage of the proof requires some relatively advanced theory, the first stage is much more approachable.
+A good grasp of the concepts explained here will help with understanding elliptic curve pairings.

 ## Projective lines of a field

 A field $\mathbb{k}$ can be extended by adding a "point at infinity", denoted $\infty$, and by defining the following arithmetic operations: